 Only what is commanded by God and what may be deduced from Holy Writ is binding upon the consciousness of men.
 Throughout history, various churches and religions have added to the commandments of God in such a way as binding the consciences of man.
 The Lord Jesus quotes the words of Isaiah approvingly when he says, “‘This people honors me with their lips, but their heart is far from me; in vain do they worship me, teaching as doctrines the commandments of men’” (Matt.
 15:8-9 from Isa.
 29:13).
 From this passage, we learn that whenever we add things to the Lord’s commandments and teach them as if they were the Lord’s, we dishonor Him and worship Him falsely.
 Therefore, the Confession is explicit that “Good Works are only such as God hath commanded in his Holy Word”, so that only God would be the Lord of the conscience (see also chapter 21 on the liberty of the conscious).

-It is God who teaches us through His will “what is good and acceptable and perfect” (Rom.
+It is God Who teaches us through His will “what is good and acceptable and perfect” (Rom.
 12:2).
-And it is God who is and determines the criteria of what Good Works constitute.
+And it is God Who is and determines the criteria of what Good Works constitute.
 It is His holy character as revealed in His Word.
-It is also God who works in us His Good Works.
+It is also God Who works in us His Good Works.
 We cannot really do any Good Works which are pleasing in His sight without His will and direction.
-That's why Paul tells us that “...it is God who works in you, both to will and to work for his good pleasure” (Phil.
+That’s why Paul tells us that “...it is God Who works in you, both to will and to work for his good pleasure” (Phil.
 2:13).
-The Holy Spirit in Hebrews 13:21 tells us that it is God who “equip[s] you with everything good that you may do his will, working in us that which is pleasing in his sight”.
-The glory of the New Covenant is the fact that we have God's Law on our hearts and given the ability b...
+The Holy Spirit in Hebrews 13:21 tells us that it is God Who “equip[s] you with everything good that you may do his will, working in us that which is pleasing in his sight”.
+The glory of the New Covenant is the fact that we have God’s Law on our hearts and given the a...